yixinglin/sobot-rimulator/readme.md

 of the current robot state and its surrounding environment based on its previous motion commands and proximity sensor readings.
 In my extension Graph-based SLAM algorithm was integrated to perform an estimation of the full traverse trajectory of the robot as well as the surrounding environment based on its previous motion commands and the measurements from the sensors and the wheel encoders.
-Occupancy mapping algorithm and A* path planning algorithm were also integrated to search a path from the robot to the goal based on the mapping of the area where the robot has visited.
+Occupancy grid mapping algorithm and A* path planning algorithm were also integrated to search a path from the robot to the goal based on the mapping of the area where the robot has visited.